Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Finite stature procedure

-Connected components coming from fiber products have tuples for vertex labels.
+\begin{remark} Connected components coming from fiber products have tuples for vertex labels.
 The maps $\sigma$ and $\beta$ are defined with respect to vertices that have integer labels.
-We will need to calculate $\beta$ of connected components coming from fiber products, so we choose to project each vertex-tuple to its second component.
-This will allow us to apply $\beta$ to the connected component, and to decide which graph in $S$ (if any) that the connected component is a subgraph of.
-Because we are making this choice, we must perform $H\otimes_{\bar{U}}K$ and $K\otimes_{\bar{U}}H$ for all pairs $H,K\in S$, despite the fact that $(H\otimes_{\bar{U}}K)\cong(K\otimes_{\bar{U}}H)$ by swapping the tuple-values at each vertex.
+We will need to calculate the image under $\beta$ of connected components coming from fiber products, so we choose to project each vertex-tuple to its second component.
+Because we are making this choice, we must perform $H\otimes_{U}K$ and $K\otimes_{U}H$ for all pairs of finite connected labeled graphs $H,K\looparrowright U$ going forward, despite the fact that $(H\otimes_{U}K)\cong(K\otimes_{U}H)$ is an isomorphism of labeled graphs realized by swapping the tuple-entries at each vertex. \end{remark}